cryobry/installjrmc/README.md

     Installs an Xvnc server on display ':2' that starts Media Center.

+* `installJRMC --install deb --compat`

+    Installs a more widely-compatible version of MC on deb-based distros

 * `installJRMC --uninstall`

     Uninstalls JRiver Media Center and its associated services and firewall rules.
 This will **not** remove your media, media library/database, or automated library backup folder.